Planning a wedding soon? Whether you’re the bride or someone who is likely to be paying for the wedding, we’ve got some ways to save on wedding costs!

 Anna Jane – I actually rented my wedding dress.
 The dress and alterations were $375 total, including dry cleaning.

 Jamie – Fake flowers!
 I hated the idea of having to eventually toss my bridal bouquet so I opted for all fake flowers – bouquets, boutonnieres, and arrangements at both the wedding and reception.
-Luckily my mom is super talented at that kind of thing and they all looked gorgeous!
+We had a florist handle the wedding flowers and my did the reception flowers.
+(Luckily my mom is super talented at that kind of thing and they all looked gorgeous!)
 I still have my wedding flowers displayed in my room and have used various bridesmaid bouquets and arrangements as décor over the years!
 Going the fake flower route really saved a LOT.

 After shelling out lots of $$ over the years on bridesmaid dresses I wanted to be able to provide dresses for my bridal party.
 I found dresses I loved on Target’s website for $20 a piece!
 Dressing all ten of my bridesmaids for $200 was pretty amazing!